How To Test The MAP Sensor (1996-2000 3.8L V6 Chrysler, Dodge, And Plymouth Minivan)

 How The MAP Sensor Works

-The manifold absolute pressure (MAP) sensor's job is to measure the amount of vacuum that is created by the downward stroke of the engine pistons and is one of the most important inputs the PCM needs to make you car or mini-van run optimally.
+The manifold absolute pressure (MAP) sensor's job is to measure the amount of vacuum that is created by the downward stroke of the engine pistons and is one of the most important inputs the PCM needs to make your minivan run optimally.

-1. The fuel injection computer supplies 5 Volts and Ground to the MAP sensor.
+1. The fuel injection computer (PCM) supplies 5 Volts and Ground to power the MAP sensor.

-2. At idle the MAP sends the PCM computer a DC voltage signal of about 1.1 to 1.8 Volts.
+2. At idle, the MAP sensor sends the PCM a low voltage signal —typically around 1.1 to 1.8 Volts— because intake manifold vacuum is high.

 Pretty easy stuff?
 The cool thing is that testing the MAP sensor's performance is as easy too.